Trump grand jury poised to take pre-planned break from case

 In a statement released through a lawyer, Trump said: “I HAVE GAINED SO MUCH RESPECT FOR THIS GRAND JURY.”

-The grand jury has been meeting regularly Monday and Wednesday afternoons.
-It met Monday and a longtime Trump friend and potential key witness in the investigation was seen leaving the building where the grand jury has been meeting.
-The grand jury was not scheduled to meet Wednesday.
+The grand jury has been meeting regularly Monday and Wednesday afternoons, though its Wednesday sessions were called off this week and last.
+It met Monday, when a longtime Trump friend and potential key witness in the investigation was seen leaving the building where the grand jury has been meeting.

-But the district attorney's office has made no public statements on the timing of any possible indictments, continuing its work in secret over the last two weeks.
+The district attorney's office is legally prohibited from publicly discussing the grand jury process, but witnesses and their attorneys aren't bound by the same secrecy rules, and some have spoken out.
 On March 20, the grand jury heard from a witness favorable to Trump.

 People familiar with how grand jury processes typically unfold cautioned that the schedule could change and that prosecutors could still ask jurors to consider charges or vote on an indictment on one of the days they’re expected to meet on other matters.

-Few people — Manhattan District Alvin Bragg and the prosecutors in charge of the grand jury investigation — know precisely how the grand jury investigation is proceeding and at what pace.
-They control when witnesses are called to testify and will be the ones deciding whether, and when, to seek an indictment.
+Few people — Manhattan District Attorney Alvin Bragg and the prosecutors in charge of the grand jury investigation — know precisely how the grand jury investigation is proceeding and at what pace.
+They control when witnesses are called to testify and decide whether, and when, to seek an indictment.

+It's not uncommon for grand juries to take breaks for holidays.
+But it's unclear why the panel isn't hearing testimony on the Trump probe on some of its other customary days — and what the grand jurors will make of that, said Touro Law Center criminal law professor Richard Klein.

+“Even in a situation where there’s an investigative grand jury, usually the prosecutor doesn't start the process until they’re ready to move forward with it,” said Klein, a former public defender in Manhattan.
+In general, he said, prosecutors like to keep proceeding steadily so that grand jurors don't lose the thread of what they've heard, or speculate about why there are hiatuses.

 Since Trump’s March 18 post, authorities ratcheted up security, deploying additional police officers, lining the streets around the courthouse with barricades and dispatching bomb-sniffing dogs.